KusumaPriyaRaavi/KusumaPriyaRaavi/README.md

 - 🔭 I’m currently pursuing 4th year btech in the stream of Computer Science and Engineering at RGUKT, IIIT Srikakulam
-- 🌱 I’m currently learning GitHub
-- 👯 I’m looking to collaborate on Web Development Project
+- 👯 I’m looking to collaborate on Flutter Project
-- 🤔 I’m looking for an internship
+- 🤔 I’m looking for a full time opportunity as a Flutter Developer
 <!-- 💬 Ask me about ...-->
 - 📫 How to reach me: kusumapriyaravi@gmail.com
 <!--- 😄 Pronouns: ...